gregsadetsky/rctv/README.md

 [create a Zulip
 Bot](https://zulip.com/api/deploying-bots#running-a-bot-using-the-zulip-botserver)
-(choose Outgoing Webhook Bot), [download its `zuliprc` file](https://zulip.com/api/api-keys), and move + rename it in root of this repository to be called `.zuliprc` (with a dot at the beginning)
+(choose Outgoing Webhook Bot), [download its `zuliprc` file](https://zulip.com/api/api-keys), and move it to the root of this repository + rename it to `.zuliprc` (with a dot at the beginning)

 ```bash
 cp ~/Downloads/zuliprc .zuliprc